EsteNoEsMonti/technical-challenge-weather/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-También puede ver el funcionamiento de la aplicación en: [Netlify App](https://zealous-kalam-87c61d.netlify.app/).
+You can also see the operation of the application in: [Netlify App](https://zealous-kalam-87c61d.netlify.app/).

 ## installed dependencies
 ### `axios`